Bayanaul

 Bayanaul (Баянауыл) is a settlement in Pavlodar Region, Kazakhstan.
 It is the capital of Bayanaul District and the administrative center of the Bayanaul rural district (KATO code - 553630100).
 Population:

+History

+The village of Bayan-Aul was founded in 1826 by Siberian Cossacks.
+The first ataman of the village was appointed in 1834 as the head of the Bayanaul district - Nikolai Ilyich Potanin, the father of the future famous geographer, ethnographer, scientist and traveler Grigory Potanin.

+In 1833, by order of the government, the Bayanaul external district was formed as part of the Omsk region.
+Shon Yedigin was elected senior sultan in the district.

+In 1838, the district was abolished, the territory became part of the Semipalatinsk region.

+In 1854, the Bayanaul district was again formed as part of the Siberian Kirghiz Region.

+In 1868 the district was abolished.
+Bayanaul once again became part of the Semipalatinsk region.

 Geography

 Bayanaul lies in the Kazakh Uplands, just below the slopes of Bayanaul Range, near lake Sabyndykol.
 The Bayanaul National Park, a 68453 ha protected area, is located in the district, within the perimeter of the mountain range.